kryptokommunist/kryptokommunist.github.io/_posts/tech/2020-08-31-google-summer-of-code.md

 - freecad
 ---

 Accidentally while [creating a lamp](https://forum.freecadweb.org/viewtopic.php?f=24&t=48957) I ended up learning [FreeCAD](https://www.freecadweb.org).
 FreeCAD is an amazing open source CAD program.
-It still amazes me that people created this for free and everyone to use.
+It still amazes me that people created this for free and open source.
 The software is still in it's alpha version and is far from perfect as you can tell by the current release version number 0.19 and the [heated discussions](https://forum.freecadweb.org/viewtopic.php?t=43461) around how soon a 1.0 release could be reached.
 Still it's usable and once you get the gist of it you can create powerful and complex designs.
 FreeCADs approach to CAD is a parametric design.
 That means that you specify shapes with parameters.
 This way you can change your design at any time just by tuning these parameters.
 For example with my lamp design the number of aluminium bars is a parameter I can simply tweak at any point in time.
 This gives great flexibility and allows for fast customization.

 I was seeing the potential of designing a parametric lamp and creating a web page where you could change the parameters to your liking and see a live 3D rendering of the changed lamp.
 But after some research I saw that this does not exist for FreeCAD yet.
 Some coincidences later I thought I could apply for a [Google Summer of Code](https://summerofcode.withgoogle.com) project to get closer to realizing this idea.